aftaab-dobani/work-day-scheduler/README.md

+# Work Day Scheduler

-# work-day-scheduler
+# Description

-In this project I am creating a work day scheduler.
-It displays the current date on the top and has multiple text input sections for certain times through out the day.
+In this project I created a simple calendar application which allows users to save events for each hour in their work day.
+The app features HTML, CSS, and is powered by jQuery.

 [Deployed Site](https://aftaab-dobani.github.io/work-day-scheduler/)